uiceds/project-team492/manuscript.md

 </figure>

 <p style="text-align:justify;">
 For IL state, there were only 6 stations, and the results suggest that there is a good relationship between impervious surface and NO₂ concentrations (Figure 3.8).
-Also, since IL is far away from the coast it is clearly seen that NO₂ concentration has an approximate linear relationship with coastal distance.
+Also, since IL is far away from the coast, it is clearly seen that NO₂ concentration has an approximate linear relationship with coastal distance.
 Population and residential roads don’t reveal any clear pattern but with the major roads, it is clearly visible that the increase in the length of major roads correlates well with the increase in NO₂ concentrations.
 </p>

 <figure style="text-align: center;">